compose-spec/compose-spec/05-services.md

 ### oom_kill_disable

-If `oom_kill_disable` is set, Compose implementation MUST configure the platform so it won't kill the container in case of memory starvation.
+If `oom_kill_disable` is set, Compose configures the platform so it won't kill the container in case of memory starvation.

 ### oom_score_adj